-Sequential reads are initiated in the same way as a random read except that after the 24XX512 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
-This acknowledge directs the 24XX512 to transmit the next sequentially addressed 8-bit word (Figure 8-3).
+Sequential reads are initiated in the same way as a random read except that after the 24XX1025 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
+This acknowledge directs the 24XX1025 to transmit the next sequentially addressed 8-bit word (Figure 8-3).
 Following the final byte transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
-To provide sequential reads, the 24XX512 contains an internal address pointer which is incremented by one at the completion of each operation.
-This address pointer allows the entire memory contents to be serially read during one operation.
-The internal address pointer will automatically roll over from address FFFF to address 0000 if the master acknowledges the byte received from the array address FFFF.
+To provide sequential reads, the 24XX1025 contains an internal Address Pointer which is incremented by one at the completion of each operation.
+This Address Pointer allows half the memory contents to be serially read during one operation.
+Sequential read address boundaries are 0000h to FFFFh and 10000h to 1FFFFh.
+The internal Address Pointer will automatically roll over from address FFFF to address 0000 if the master acknowledges the byte received from the array address, 1FFFF.
+The internal address counter will automatically roll over from address 1FFFFh to address 10000h if the master acknowledges the byte received from the array address, 1FFFFh.

-FIGURE 8-2: RANDOM READ START BUS ACTIVITY S T O P CONTROL ADDRESS ADDRESS CONTROL DATA MASTER BYTE HIGH BYTE LOW BYTE BYTE BYTE SDA LINE A C K A C K A C K A C K Ö BUS ACTIVITY A C K X = "don't care" bit
+FIGURE 8-2: RANDOM READ S T S T A R BUS ACTIVITY S T O P Control Address Address Control Data MASTER High Byte Low Byte Byte Byte Byte Р SDA LINE A C K A C K A C K A C K O BUS ACTIVITY A C